openproblems-bio/openproblems/website/content/contributing/contributing.md

 Preprocessing is a major factor affecting the output of a single cell analysis pipeline, yet there is [little consensus](https://doi.org/10.1186/s13059-020-02136-7) on the optimal set of preprocessing steps for any given single cell task.
 Our approach is to provide multiple preprocessing options that can be easily combined with any given method.

-Functions for normalization (accounting for varying UMIs per cell) and transformation (scaling for differences in average detection of each gene) can be found in [`openproblems/tools/normalize.py`](https://github.com/openproblems-bio/openproblems/blob/master/openproblems/tools/normalize.py).
+Functions for normalization (accounting for varying UMIs per cell) and transformation (scaling for differences in average detection of each gene) can be found in [`openproblems/tools/normalize.py`](https://github.com/openproblems-bio/openproblems/blob/main/openproblems/tools/normalize.py).

 We currently provide three flavors of normalization:
 * `log_cpm` - log-transformed, counts-per-million normalized
 * `sqrt_cpm` - sqrt-transformed, counts-per-million normalized
 * `log_scran_pooling` - log-transformed, [scran](https://doi.org/10.1186/s13059-016-0947-7) normalized

 To define a full method, we need to combine the base method above with a preprocessing function.
-For example, in the [`logistic_regression.py`](https://github.com/openproblems-bio/openproblems/blob/master/openproblems/tasks/label_projection/methods/logistic_regression.py) script, we define a `_logistic_regression()` base function and then combine it with preprocessing steps in the `logistic_regression_log_cpm()` and `logistic_regression_scran()` functions.
+For example, in the [`logistic_regression.py`](https://github.com/openproblems-bio/openproblems/blob/main/openproblems/tasks/label_projection/methods/logistic_regression.py) script, we define a `_logistic_regression()` base function and then combine it with preprocessing steps in the `logistic_regression_log_cpm()` and `logistic_regression_scran()` functions.

 ### Pull requests trigger benchmarking

-Our current infrastructure will evaluate the performance of a method once the code has been merged to the `master` branch.
+Our current infrastructure will evaluate the performance of a method once the code has been merged to the `main` branch.
 We encourage you to take advantage of the test versions of each dataset and ensure that a new method will run properly on each dataset.
 Next, the easiest way to evaluate the performance of the method against all the datasets assigned to a task is to submit a pull request on GitHub.

 ## Adding a task